How to cite a poem in MLA

 If there is a stanza break between the lines, use a double slash.

 If you quote more than three lines of poetry, set them off as a block quote.
-Start the quotation on a new line, indented half an inch from the left margin, with no quotation marks, and include the line breaks in the quotation.
+Use an introductory sentence ending with a colon, then start the quotation on a new line, indented half an inch from the left margin, with no quotation marks.

-When block quoting poetry, keep the formatting as close to the original as possible.
+When block quoting poetry, include all line breaks in the quotation and keep the formatting as close to the original as possible.
 If there is any unusual spacing, reproduce this in the block quote.

 MLA in-text citations for poems